mnishiguchi/react-full-screen-morph-button/README.md

 # React full-screen morph button

 In this repo, I demonstrate a react component that expands to the full screen when clicked.
-The idea is heavily adopted from [ButtonComponentMorph](https://github.com/codrops/ButtonComponentMorph/) with a companion article
+The idea is mostly adopted from [ButtonComponentMorph](https://github.com/codrops/ButtonComponentMorph/) with a companion article
 [Morphing Buttons Concept](https://tympanus.net/codrops/2014/05/12/morphing-buttons-concept/)
 by Codrops.

+---

 ## Usage